openshift/hypershift/docs/content/reference/api.md

 </em>
 </td>
 <td>
-<p>SSHKey references an SSH key to be injected into all cluster node sshd
+<em>(Optional)</em>
-servers.
-The secret must have a single key &ldquo;id_rsa.pub&rdquo; whose value is the public part of an SSH key.</p>
+<p>sshKey is a local reference to a Secret that must have a &ldquo;id_rsa.pub&rdquo; key whose content must be the public part of 1..N SSH keys.
+If the reference is set but none of the above requirements are met, the HostedCluster will enter a degraded state.
+TODO(alberto): Signal this in a condition.
+When sshKey is set, the controllers will generate a machineConfig with the sshAuthorizedKeys <a href="https://coreos.github.io/ignition/configuration-v3_2/">https://coreos.github.io/ignition/configuration-v3_2/</a> populated with this value.
+This MachineConfig will be part of every payload generated by the controllers for any NodePool of the HostedCluster.
+Changing this value will trigger a rollout for all existing NodePools in the cluster.</p>
 </td>
 </tr>
 <tr>